Freischuetz-Digital/Tools/README.md

 ### Include MEI data in Core file and create blueprint ###

-This script includes a movement into the core file.
+This script includes a movement into the core file and generates a blueprint file that is included into the source files in the next step.

 ```shell
 ant includeMusicInCore -Dfreidi.in=INPUT_MEI -Dfreidi.core=CORE_MEI -Dfreidi.core.tmp=TMP_CORE_MEI -Dfreidi.blueprint=BLUEPRINT_MEI -Dfreidi.mov.id=MOV_ID